shailshouryya/test-project/python/README.md

 ```

+## Naming conventions

+A guide on building a Python project would be incomplete without including any of the two hardest things in computer science: naming things, cache invalidation, and off-by-one errors.
+There are many conventions for naming things in your project, and picking something that satisfies all the different conventions is (probably) impossible.
+You should try to pick something that is easily understandable and intuitive to other people, since your project will (eventually) be read/used by other people.
+This project uses the principles outlined in [Robert Martin](https://blog.cleancoder.com/)'s [A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) book (see a [quick summary here](https://thecoderoad.blog/2020/03/29/clean-code-naming-conventions/).
+A quick overview:

+- variables, arguments/parameters, and constants use a noun or noun phrase for the name (this would also apply to classes, but this project does not (currently) use any classes)
+- functions use a verb or verb phrase (you'll typically see this described as "methods" - but since this project does not (currently) use any classes, there are only functions and no methods)
+  - [A Grammar-Based Naming Convention](https://dev.to/somedood/a-grammar-based-naming-convention-13jf#functions) suggests naming functions using a combination of two parts: a transitive verb and a direct object
+    - "In other words, the names for functions are usually in the form of `verb + noun`.
+This communicates to us that the name is a command, or rather a function, that we can call whenever we want."
+  - some simple examples without [going too deep into English grammar](https://english.stackexchange.com/questions/218157/adjectives-versus-noun-adjuncts) (not all of these examples are actual functions in the project):
+    - `{verb or verb_phrase}_{noun or noun_phrase}` such as `create_subpackage`
+    - `{word or word_phrase describing}_{verb or verb_phrase}_{noun or noun_phrase}` such as `quickly_create_subpackage`
+    - `{verb or verb_phrase}_{word or word_phrase describing}_{noun or noun_phrase}` such as `create_important_subpackage`
+    - `{verb or verb_phrase}_{noun or noun_phrase}_{extended description}` such as `create_subpackage_later` or `create_modules_for_subpackage`
+- modules use a noun or noun phrase
+  - this does not seem to be explicitly outlined, but since modules are semantically more like classes than they are like functions/methods, modules use this naming convention in this project
+- packages use a noun or noun phrase
+  - this also does not seem to be explicitly outlined, but a package is a group of modules, and modules use a noun or noun phrase as their name, so the package also uses this as the naming convention in this project
+    - **technically**, `test_project_python` can be a `{verb}_{noun_phrase}` as well since `test` is also a verb
+      - however, the `test` is intended to be an adjective describing the `project_python` in this context
+        - this is a `test` project in Python that outlines how to do things
+        - as opposed to a `production` project in Python that does something important

 ## Building a python package for distribution

 To build a Python package for distribution for other people, update your package version to the new `MAJOR.MINOR.PATCH` version (or `MAJOR.MINOR.PATCH.suffix` or `MAJOR.MINOR.PATCH.suffix#`) everywhere in the project.
 Then, run the following commands from the root of your python project (and make sure your `setup.py` module is here) using the commands for the operating system and shell you are using.
 In the `test_project_python` project, this is from the `/path/to/test-project/python` directory (which is where the `setup.py` module is located).